Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Every axolotl has its own personality and preferences.
 Some may hide for hours after feeding, while others may become active again quickly.
 The key is to understand your axolotl’s normal behavior patterns and watch for changes that might indicate a problem.

-By following these guidelines and providing a comfortable, low-stress environment, you can ensure your axolotl stays healthy and happy.
+By following these guidelines and providing a comfortable, low-stress environment, you can support normal post-meal behavior.

 Important: If you ever have concerns about your pet’s behavior that don’t resolve with environmental improvements, consult with a qualified exotic veterinarian.

-For more information on proper feeding practices, read how often to feed an axolotl and use the axolotl feeding calculator to ensure your pet receives the right amount of food.
+For more information on feeding practices, read how often to feed an axolotl and use the axolotl feeding calculator to estimate portions.
 If your axolotl’s hiding behavior extends beyond feeding time, reviewing axolotl tank setup can help you identify environmental improvements.

 Related reading